ADD CONDITION

 Overdose

 In case of an overdose, contact your local emergency services or go to the nearest hospital.
-It's always better to be safe and get checked by a healthcare professional if you have any concerns about your health.
+Having the medication packaging or information on hand can help medical professionals provide the best care.
+Always remember that when it comes to medications, it’s better to be safe and get help if you have any concerns.

 Pregnancy Use